Food: Not Just for Eating

-June 1, 2012 Comments Off on Hot-Off-the-Press Pick for June’s Birthday Parties
+June 1, 2012 Comments Off on Food: Not Just for Eating

 I like food.
 My kids like food.
 Really now, who doesn’t like looking at gorgeous photographs of food?
 Organized by color, each double-page spread reveals a fantastical scene where watermelons become boats (with asparagus as masts), dried cornflakes resemble falling foliage, chocolate KitKat bars stand in for train tracks, and pork ribs morph into jagged mountains (OK, you might want to pass this up for your vegetarian friends).